Privacy Notice

 Legitimate interests (CEG may wish to do this as part of its business strategy)

-You will receive marketing communications from us if you have requested information from us or purchased services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.
+You will receive marketing communications from us if you have requested information from us or purchased services from us or if you provided us with your details when you entered a competition, registered for a promotion or attended an event and, in each case, you have not opted out of receiving that marketing.

 We will get your express opt-in consent before we share your personal data with any company outside the CEG subsidiaries for marketing purposes.